Skip to content

 Rank: Private

-Regiment: 4th Battalion, East Yorkshire Regiment
+Regiment: 1st Battalion, Northamptonshire Regiment

 Please use the comments box below if you can provide more information about this person.